-States for the more stringent requirement.
-Consideration should be given to drafting an exception to the majority provision when the more stringent or restrictive requirement is applicable in 10 or less Compacting States.
-When there is a Uniform Standard provision under consideration that 10 or fewer Compacting States require or apply and the majority of Compacting States do not have such a requirement or have a different requirement, consideration should be given to wording the provision in a manner where the provision reflects the majority requirement unless the requirement is more restrictive in the state and if so, then the requirement follows applicable state law.

-- 9. Consideration will be given to the goal of achieving meaningful uniformity through detailed and comprehensive Uniform Standards which will have an overall balance of robust and nationwide consumer protections while promoting flexible and sensible product development. - 10.
+- 8. When there is a Uniform Standard provision under consideration that 10 or fewer Compacting States require or apply and the majority of Compacting States do not have such a requirement or have a different requirement, consideration should be given to wording the provision in a manner where the provision reflects the majority requirement unless the requirement is more restrictive in the state and if so, then the requirement follows applicable state law. - 9.
+Consideration will be given to the goal of achieving meaningful uniformity through detailed and comprehensive Uniform Standards which will have an overall balance of robust and nationwide consumer protections while promoting flexible and sensible product development. - 10.
 Exceptions to these drafting principles are permitted and the reasons for an exception are well-documented and will be considered during the development process.

-GUIDELINES BEST PRACTICES FOR SUBMISSION OF COMMENTS AND SUGGESTIONS
+VIII.
+GUIDELINES FOR SUBMISSION OF COMMENTS AND SUGGESTIONS

-All comments submitted during the Uniform Standards development process must be considered.
-For purposes of providing requested comments and suggestions during the Uniform Standards development process, consideration should be given to these best practices following guidelines:
+For purposes of providing requested comments and suggestions during the Uniform Standards development process, consideration should be given to the following guidelines:

-- 1. During all stages of the Uniform Standards, priority given to creating Uniform Standards that Compacting States support and insurance companies willingly use. - 2.1.
-Comments and suggestions should be are constructive and when possible, describe how they satisfy the Compact's strategic objectives for Uniform Standards development to be 1) Robust reflect strong consumer protections; 2) Relevant reflect product offerings available in Compacting States; and 3) Reasonable reflect product requirements that are not unduly prescriptive. - 3.2.
-Comments and suggestions for provisions in the Uniform Standards should be geared towards developing Uniform Standards with provisions that are generally allowed or acceptable to a wide number of Compacting States, and a wide array of insurance company filers. - 4.3.
-Comments and suggestions should focus on the items or questions that are the subject matter of the comment period. - 5.4.
-Comments that express concerns with a proposed Uniform Standard or provision or language within a Uniform Standard should provide alternative language, examples, or solutions to address the concerns.
+- 1. During all stages of the Uniform Standards, priority given to creating Uniform Standards that Compacting States support and insurance companies willingly use. - 2.
+Comments and suggestions are constructive and when possible, describe how they satisfy the Compact's strategic objectives for Uniform Standards development to be 1) Robust reflect strong consumer protections; 2) Relevant reflect product offerings available in Compacting States; and 3) Reasonable reflect product requirements that are not unduly prescriptive. - 3.
+Comments and suggestions for provisions in the Uniform Standards geared towards developing Uniform Standards with provisions that are generally allowed or acceptable to a wide number of Compacting States, and a wide array of insurance company filers. - 4.
+Comments and suggestions focus on the items or questions that are the subject matter of the comment period. - 5.
+Comments that express concerns with a proposed Uniform Standard or provision or language within a Uniform Standard provide alternative language, examples, or solutions to address the concerns. - 6.
+Comments focus on concerns based on current regulatory law and compliance, product filing activity, consumer complaints, or market actions rather than anecdotal concerns.